mmudama/mmudama.github.io/content/posts/2025/fun-with-slices.md

 series = []
 +++

 When I first encountered Go, I found [slices](https://golangdocs.com/slices-in-golang) puzzling.
 You can create slices from a starting slice or array, and the new slice will be a pointer to a portion of the original data.
 Got it.
 But wait, you can also append to the new slice - how does that even work?
-The [Cambridge Dictionary](https://dictionary.cambridge.org/dictionary/english/append) defines "append" as: "to add something to the end of a piece of writing."
-Code, writing, same thing.
-But if you're appending something to the new slice, what's happening to the original slice?
+If you're appending something to the new slice, what's happening to the original slice?
 If it's modified, does that mean you're appending to the new slice while overwriting a value in the old one?
 If so, then what happens when you append past the end of the old slice?
 How would THAT work?

 The answer, it turns out, is a bit complicated.